allartk/allartk/README.md

 Developer, with knowledge about ecology & geoinformatics

-- 🔭 I’m currently working on [ndff](https://ndff.nl/) (mostly backend, infra, and some data/domain logic)
+- 🔭 I’m currently working on [ndff](https://ndff.nl/) (mostly backend, infra, mostly python)
 - 🏺 Previously PHP developer, but within the domain (data, infra, geo) I like the work, it is not the best match.
-- 🌱 I’m currently improving on cloud technologies (k8, iac)  python
+- 🌱 I’m currently improving on cloud technologies (k8, iac with pulumi)
-- 💬 Ask me about geoinformation, python, cloud, basic typescript.
+- 💬 Ask me about geoinformation, python, cloud, linux, docker, and typescript.